molds/molds/doc/README.txt

        "vdW" should be set as "yes" or "no".
        For "yes", Grimmes's empirical van der Waals correction([G_2004]) is applied.
-       The default value of the "vdW" is "no".
-       Note that this empirical van der Waals correction is applied to the semiempirical methods of which semiempirical parameters are not modified.
+       Note that this empirical van der Waals correction is applied to the semiempirical theories of which semiempirical parameters are not modified.
        If user wants to use PM3-D or AM1-D of which semiempirical parameters are modified to be suite for vdW, set theory-directive as "PM3-D" or "AM1-D".
+       The default value of the "vdW" with the theories except for PM3-D and AM1-D is "no".
+       For PM3-D and AM1-D, this "vdW" is "yes" whethere user sets or not.

        "vdW_s6" is a scaling factor in the Grimme's van der Waals correction([G_2004]).
        The default value of the "vdW_s6" is 1.4.